mbaumer/us_hep_funding/docs/_states/TX.md

 ### Committees
 John Culberson is the #6 Republican on the House Committee on Appropriations

+John Culberson is the #1 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,326,000.00 in SC HEP grants.